Leadership in Environmental Project Management & Consulting

 • Preparing technical comments and position papers on proposed regulations for submission to regulatory authorities

-• Developing environmental compliance programs (written procedures, compliance manuals, etc.) and conducting training courses to instruct facility personnel on compliance activities
+• Developing environmental compliance programs (written procedures, compliance manuals, etc.)

 • Preparing and revising/updating environmental permit applications, negotiating the terms of environmental permits with regulatory agencies, and implementing compliance requirements